-After an initial assessment of the alleged facts, the Director of Safety and Equal Opportunity may-if both parties agree-begin an Alternative Resolution process.
+After an initial assessment of the alleged facts, the Title IX Coordinator may-if both parties agree-begin an Alternative Resolution process.
 Alternative Resolution is not available for incidents in which an employee is accused of sexually harassing a student.